About.

 Philosophy.

 RA+D views design as a social tool that can be used to dismantle barriers and affirm the dignity of underserved communities.
-My work is rooted in the belief that every structure should pulse with the unique character of its location, honoring the specific history and spirit of the land it occupies.
-By prioritizing projects in neighborhoods others ignore, I turn design into an act of social justice.
-I believe that beauty and excellence are not luxuries for the few, but rights for the many.
+Our work is rooted in the belief that every structure should pulse with the unique character of its location, honoring the specific history and spirit of the land it occupies.
+By prioritizing projects in neighborhoods others ignore, we turn design into an act of social justice.
+We believe that beauty and excellence are not luxuries for the few, but rights for the many.

 To protect this mission, the studio intentionally rejects the rise of algorithmic output in favor of human-led craft.
-I know that true community impact requires a personal touch and a thoughtful eye, rather than automated solutions.
-By keeping the process human-centered, I ensure that every project remains as unique and resilient as the people who live and work within it.
+We know that true community impact requires a personal touch and a thoughtful eye, rather than automated solutions.
+By keeping the process human-centered, we ensure that every project remains as unique and resilient as the people who live and work within it.

 MARISA RODRIGUEZ